-WUTK’s Benny Smith, Chef Jeff Carter, Alliance Beer’s Adam Ingle and Sunspot’s Ben Breedlove at the WUTK and Alliance Beer Dinner at Sunspot.
+WUTK’s Long-time Station Manager, Benny Smith, Chef Jeff Carter, Alliance Beer’s Adam Ingle and Sunspot’s Ben Breedlove at the WUTK and Alliance Beer Dinner at Sunspot.

 Ed Note: I’ve enjoyed the station since about its second year of existence, first discovering U2 and The Alarm, two of my favorite bands from that era, on its airwaves.
 I’m proud to be a part of the WUTK family as I broadcast Knoxcentric each Sunday morning at 10:00 AM.
 You might have noticed a couple of weeks ago when the show didn’t air because the station wasn’t transmitting due to an equipment issue.
 It’s an example of the obstacles facing a station that receives no financial support from the University of Tennessee and could really use your help.
 Today’s feature is written by guest writer, Knoxville’s Megan Venable (who also happens to be married to the station’s GM).
 Here’s Megan:

 “We love local, and we especially love local restaurants and local craft beer, and it is hard to find two better than have come together tonight to support local radio WUTK!”
 These were the words spoken by Volunteer Radio 90.3 The Rock General Manager and Program Director Benny Smith to the a packed house at Sunspot Restaurant this past Monday night.
 Smith was addressing the crowd of supporters who had gathered for the 5th Annual WUTK Beer Dinner on the newly renovated Cumberland Avenue Strip.